w3f/polkadot-wiki/docs/general/claims.md

 Go to
 [the "Sign & Verify Message" tab on the MyCrypto web application](https://app.mycrypto.com/sign-message).
-MyCrypto is good to use in case you have stored the key to the Ethereum account holding your DOT indicator tokens on a hardware device like a Ledger Nano.
+MyCrypto is good to use if you have stored the key to the Ethereum account holding your DOT indicator tokens on a hardware device like a Ledger Nano.
 It also supports raw private keys, mnemonics, and the Polkadot Vault.
 After unlocking your Ethereum wallet, copy and paste the outputted sentence on the Polkadot-JS UI into the message box on the MyCrypto app.